 1] Scan your computer for potential malware

 There might be a good chance that your computer might be infected with malware.
 And this malware might be associated with the NTOSKRNL.exe file and hence making it consume a lot of system resources.
-So, I would really recommend you to make sure that your Antivirus is up to date and then scan your computer with it specifically the C:\Windows\System32 folder because this is the location where the NTOSKRNL.exe file is located.
+So, I would really recommend you to make sure that your Antivirus is up to date and then scan your computer with it, specifically the C:\Windows\System32 folder, because this is the location where the NTOSKRNL.exe file is located.

 2] Remove incompatible programs

 Installing and running incompatible programs might also trigger such unusual behavior with system files.
 There might be instances when to execute a particular sub-task inside of the major task.
-Hence, might be stuck in some sort of loop and end in hogging up to the system resources.
+Hence, might be stuck in some loop and end in hogging up to the system resources.
 Hence, it is advised to uninstall such software and check if the issue is fixed or not.

 3] Run DISM Command